 CS 103 Instructional Media and Technology 3 Cr

-CS 110 Intro. to Computer Science: Java Programming: A Multimedia Approach Using Alice 4 Cr
+CS 110 Computer Modelling with Java: A Multimedia Approach to Using Alice with Java 4 Cr

 CS 120 Data Structures and Program Design: A Multimedia Approach 4 Cr

 An introduction to program design, fundamental data structures, and analysis of algorithms.
 The course addresses data structures as tools that you can use to solve problems that arise in modeling a situation and then executing (simulating) the resultant model.
 As in CS 110, the course makes much use of graphics, sound, pictures, and other media.
 Topics include

 contiguous and linked lists (stacks, queues, and general lists), search and sort techniques, binary trees, tables, hashing, recursion, and graphs.
 Three one-hour lectures and one two-hour laboratory per week.
 Prerequisite: A grade of “C” or better in CS 110.
 Spring semester.

 CS 202 Web Design and Development 3 Cr